sinankalkan/CENG501-Spring2021/project_BarutcuDemir/readme.md

 Although the paper's title is intimidating, the main idea behind it is easy to understand.
 It builds up on top of the work by Parcollet ([2018](https://hal.archives-ouvertes.fr/hal-02107611/document), [2019](https://core.ac.uk/download/pdf/217859026.pdf)) and Tay ([2019](https://arxiv.org/pdf/1906.04393.pdf)).
 These papers propose various quaternion networks, which greatly reduce the number of parameters while attaining similar performances with their ordinary counterparts.

 Quaternions are an extension for the vanilla complex numbers, a + bi, which are in the form of, a + bi + cj + dk.
 One particular area where they are utilized to a great extent is computer graphics, where they can be used to model rotations.
-In machine learning they are used because the Hamilton product used to multiply two quaternions, serves as a great tool for representation learning.
+In machine learning they are used because the Hamilton product used to multiply two quaternions, serves as a great tool for learning representations.
 It introduces a certain form of interaction, a bias, between its inputs.

 These interactions are: ijk = i^2 = j^2 = k^2 = -1, ij = k, jk = i, ki = j, ji = -k, kj = -i, ik = -j.